dtransposed/Lagrange/_posts/2021-04-05-Mixed-Martial-Maths.md

 We have found our dimensionless relation.
 Note that mass was actually superfluous and vanished in the process.

-Also, note that the dimensionless constant $C$ is universal.
+Also, note that the dimensionless constant $$C$$ is universal.
 The same constant applies to a pendulum on Mars or a pendulum with a different string length.
 Once we find the constant, we can reuse it for the wide range of different applications.

 ##### 4. Use physical knowledge to narrow down the possibilities